Republican Congressman Reintroduces Bill To Move Cannabis to Schedule III

 As many advocates are pushing for decriminalization and completely descheduling cannabis at the federal level, one Republican congressman is pushing to simply downgrade cannabis from schedule I to schedule III, which would allow for research to move forward at a faster pace and provide several other perks.

-Rep. Greg Steube (R-Florida) reintroduced bill as H.R.
+Rep. Greg Steube (R-Florida) reintroduced a bill as H.R.
 610 or the Marijuana 1-to-3 Act on Jan.
 27, about four years after filing a similar bill previously, along with seven other bills, according to a press release

 The bill would direct the Attorney General of the United States to amend the Controlled Substances Act (CSA) to move cannabis from schedule I to schedule III of the Act—within 60 days of the bill’s enactment.